 Your pins need a description!
 This step is crucial.
 DO NOT skip it.

-Write a quick description detailing what the pin leads to and include a call-to-action to entice your audience to – you guessed it – take action!
+Write a quick description detailing what the pin leads to and then include a call-to-action to entice your audience to – you guessed it – take action!

 They need to show them WHY they should click on your pin.
 WHY this pin (and your blog post) could be life-changing for them and solve their problem.
-And don’t forget to use hashtags!
+Plus don’t forget to use hashtags!

 Here’s an example of a description straight from my own Pinterest For Business account: